Look where your contributions have gone already this year

 Although Kreni and myself may lead to produce the Reggae Fest, each year, it is you all that comprise the bulk of the “Friends and Family” in the “Greg DiAntonio Memorial”.
 It is through your support that makes the memorial such a success.

-Half of the profits go directly to help families with tuition assistance that affords students the opportunity to receive a quality education.
-The other half of the proceeds will be used to help educate and raise awareness of substance use disorder in our communities, erase the stigma and offer recovery options to those that are struggling.
+Some of the proceeds go directly to help families with tuition assistance that affords students the opportunity to receive a quality education.
+Other proceeds will be used to help educate and raise awareness of substance use disorder in our communities, erase the stigma and offer recovery options to those that are struggling.
 All monies stay in our local communities.

 We hope you all realize how much a part of the memorial you all are and how much we appreciate your support and always will.

-Again, we would like to thank you from the bottom of our hearts for making this years event such a huge success.
-We look forward to seeing you again next year.
+Again, we would like to thank you from the bottom of our hearts for making our Reggae Fest an annual success.
+We look forward to seeing you again this year.

 By saying "You are changing the world" The Greg DiAntonio Memorial Foundation would like to thank every ticket purchaser or donation provider because the you is all of "YOU".